-For example, in Florida, a real estate license lasts for two years.
+A Florida real estate license lasts for two years.
 During this period, a licensee must complete a minimum of 14 credit hours of continuing education in a classroom setting, as prescribed by the Florida Real Estate Commission (FREC).
 Those who fail to meet this real estate continuing education requirement are ineligible to renew their licenses, and any license not renewed at the end of a license period is deemed involuntarily inactive.

 If you have an expired real estate license in Florida, you face one of three possible scenarios: